 In most cases, I like to make gravity my friend by positioning and securing the workpiece so the plane of the cut is vertical.
 My workbench is level, so a square usually suffices to confirm alignment, but a small spirit level is sometimes helpful too.

 For example, when cutting the tails of dovetail joints, I secure the board in a leg vise, and tilt it so the cuts for half the tails are plumb.
 When done making those cuts, I next rearrange the board in the vise so the opposite sides of the tails are in the vertical plane, and cut them.
-Perhaps this is overkill, but it is a habit that helps me to consistently make precise cuts with less brain and eye damage.
+Perhaps this is overkill, but it is a habit that helps me to consistently make precise cuts with less damage to brain and eye.

 The body must be aligned with the cut to avoid stresses and strains from misaligning “The Machine.”
 A comfortable position is therefore necessary.